mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ## Azure storage account

-An [Azure storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) contains all of your Azure Storage data objects: blobs, files, queues, and tables.
-The storage account provides a unique namespace for your Azure Storage data that's accessible from anywhere in the world over HTTP or HTTPS.
-Data in your storage account is durable and highly available, secure, and massively scalable.
+An [Azure storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) contains all of my Azure Storage data objects: blobs, files, queues, and tables.
+The storage account provides a unique namespace for my Azure Storage data that's accessible from anywhere in the world over HTTP or HTTPS.
+Data in my storage account is durable and highly available, secure, and massively scalable.

 Azure Storage offers several types of storage accounts.
 Each type supports different features and has its own pricing model.